 Meadows and Pastures

 Of the 111± acres, approximately 63± acres are irrigated and planted in Brome grass.
 The meadows produce hay sufficient to feed the owner's stock with excess to sell.
 Well-maintained gravel ranch roads traverse the property.

 Boulder County is home to dozens of organic and natural produce farms and marvelous farmers markets.
 Grocers in Boulder, Longmont and Lyons sell local produce, providing a ready market for area growers.
 The fertile soil of the Rocking R – Horse Ranch is suitable for raising seasonable produce and culinary and medicinal herbs, as previous owners have done.

-The property has no conservation easement and may be subdivided into three additional 35-acre parcels.
-Several sites on the property are suitable for a new owner's home, which may be built without removing any of the existing residences.
+The property has no conservation easement and is suitable for a new owner's home, which may be built without removing any of the existing residences.